Math Calculators

 Engineering notation

-Engineering notation is very often used in scientific and engineering communication since the powers of 10 match the metric prefixes.
-For example, 35×10⁻⁹ can be written as 35ns (pronounced 35 nanoseconds).
-In many cases it is much more convenient than writing the standard form of scientific notation: 3.5×10⁻⁸.
-It can be pronounced as "3.5 times ten to the power of minus eight seconds".
+This notation is widely adopted in scientific and engineering fields because its powers of 10 directly correspond to standard metric prefixes.
+For example, 35×10⁻⁹ can be written as 35ns (read as 35 nanoseconds).
+This is often far more intuitive than writing the standard scientific form: 3.5×10⁻⁸, which reads as "3.5 times ten to the power of negative eight seconds".

 Standard form

-Standard form is just another name for scientific notation.
-Therefore, a number in standard form looks exactly like a number in scientific notation: a×10ᵇ.
+Standard form is simply an alternative term for scientific notation used in certain regions (such as the UK).
+Therefore, a number written in standard form looks exactly the same as one in scientific notation: a×10ᵇ.

 Calculation example

-Write the given number in the following notations: scientific notation, scientific e-notation, engineering notation, standard form, real number form, and word form.
-What is the order of magnitude of the given number?
+Let's apply these concepts in practice.
+We will convert a given number into scientific notation, scientific e-notation, engineering notation, standard form, real number form, and word form.
+We will also determine its order of magnitude.

 Given: 654.901